GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 *Continuous audio simulation.*
 Besides, the proposed framework makes the strong assumption that movements are instantaneous and that listening happens strictly statically.
-Accounting for a continuously moving agent would participate to further improve the model's realism.
+Accounting for a continuously moving agent would participate to improve the model's realism further.
-As the #acr("MDP") model remains fundamentally sequential, the agent would still be performing step-base decisions.
+As the #acr("MDP") model remains fundamentally sequential, the agent would still make step-based decisions.
 A hybrid solution consists of performing the audio simulation along a trajectory instead of assuming the position to be fixed.
 Although such a feature is not supported by our simulator, the underlying _gpuRIR_ authors explain how it could be implemented (see section 3.4 @diaz-guerra_gpurir_2021).